 - and much more

-The things that you do to help to fall proof your home will depend on these issues I mentioned above and more.
+The important things that you do to help to fall proof your home will depend on these issues I mentioned above and more.
 In other words, senior proofing / fall proofing a home environment really is a very unique project for every single person.

 But, having said all that – there are 3 basic issues that should be addressed in all cases.

 - Making changes to the environment either through home modification (i.e. converting a step in shower into a walk in), adding adaptive equipment where needed, using products like stair treads, decluttering living areas, etc.

 - Installing safety equipment such as motion sensors or light sensor nightlights and using more sensible accessories such as shoes, anti slip mats, stair treads, grab bars, etc.

 - Being aware of the medications your senior loved one is taking and the effects of those medications.